Curtis241/taskmgr/README.rst

         --help  Show this message and exit.

         Commands:
           add         Appends a task using the provided or default parameters complete    Marks the task as done
           count       Displays task count
           defaults    Sets the default variables
           delete      Soft delete
-        edit            Replaces the task parameters with the provided parameters export          Exports the tasks to the Google Tasks service filter          Filters tasks
+          download    Imports tasks from the Google Tasks service edit        Replaces the task parameters with the provided parameters filter      Filters tasks
           group       Groups tasks
-        import          Imports the tasks from the Google Tasks service list            Lists all un-deleted tasks
+          import      Imports tasks from csv file
+          incomplete  Marks the task as not done list        Lists all tasks
-        repair          Checks redis db for issues
-        reschedule      Moves all tasks from the past to today reset           Resets the done status
-        today           Lists only the tasks that have today's date
+          reschedule  Moves all tasks from the past to today today       Lists only the tasks that have today's date undelete    Reverts deleted tasks
+          unique      Displays unique tasks
+          upload      Exports tasks to the Google Tasks service